This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You do not need a lawyer to write a DPAHC, but it must follow the rules of your state.
 The legal requirements may include the following:

 - Witnesses: Many states require at least 1 witness to watch you sign the form.
-The witness must be a person who is not your relative, caregiver, or your agent.
+The witness must be a person who is not your relative, healthcare provider, or your agent.
 This rule is to make sure the DPAHC document really contains your own wishes.
 Some states will not accept your DPAHC as valid without the right witnesses.
 You can check with your lawyer if you are not sure about your state's rules.